-The Company assesses whether there are events or changes in circumstances that would more likely than not reduce the fair value of any of its reporting units below their carrying values and therefore, require goodwill and intangibles to be tested for impairment at the end of each period.
-As of March 31, 2021, no impairment indicators exist.
+The Company assesses whether there are events or changes in circumstances that would more likely than not reduce the fair value of any of its reporting units below their carrying values.
+Therefore, it requires goodwill and intangibles to be tested for impairment at the end of each period.
+As of June 30, 2021, no impairment indicators exist.